johnsosc/626finalproj/README.md

 * How do the yellow and green taxi morning/evening commutes compare by distance?
 By demand?
 * Do certain zones overlap?
 If not, why?
 * Which zones are highest in demand?
-The Least?
 --------------------------------------------------------------------------------------------
 ## Approach
 * I will examine the weekday work commute to see any trends between the two services.